Some of the businesses featured in this video may now be closed—either temporarily or permanently. Check the links below for the latest information.

 Zipline Between the Trees

-Skis, snowboards, and hiking boots may be the classic ways to enjoy Big Bear, but they’re not the only way to get a head rush around here.
+Skis, snowboards, and hiking boots may be the classic ways to enjoy Big Bear Mountain, but they’re not the only way to get a head rush around here.
 Action Tours offers outings with snow shoes, Segways, and even tree-rope-climbing gear.
 Or, take one of their zipline tours, a three-hour adventure with nine runs amid the trees and mountain scenery.

 Hike Castle Rock Trail